v8/v8.dev/src/docs/cross-compile-arm.md

     adb pull /data/local/tmp/benchmarks/v8.log ./
     ```

-- open `v8.log` in your favorite editor and edit the first line to match the full path of the `d8-version.under.test` binary on your workstation (instead of the `/data/local/tmp/v8/bin/` path it had on the device)
+- Open `v8.log` in your favorite editor and edit the first line to match the full path of the `d8-version.under.test` binary on your workstation (instead of the `/data/local/tmp/v8/bin/` path it had on the device)

-- run the tick processor with the host’s `d8` and an appropriate `nm` binary:
+- Run the tick processor with the host’s `d8` and an appropriate `nm` binary:

     ```bash
     cp out/x64.release/d8 .  # only required once